THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 The straps are very supportive, stretch easily, lay comfortably and breathe well.
-There’s a nice elastic section that stretches across your stomach and gives those of us needing a bit more room a bit more room.
+There’s a nice elastic section that stretches across your stomach and gives those of us needing a bit more room.
 It can make them a little warmer on a hot day, but that’s a tradeoff you have to consider.

-You can find the Endura Pro SL jersey by clicking these links to Chain Reaction Cycles, Wiggle, Tredz 10% off w/code ITK10 and bib shorts at these links to Amazon, Chain Reaction Cycles, Wiggle, Tredz 10% off w/code ITK10, recommended stores that have the best prices on this kit.
+You can find and order the Endura Pro SL jersey at stores I recommend because they have the best prices and customer satisfaction ratings by clicking this link to Know’s Shop.
+Find and order Endura Pro SL II bib shorts at these links to Amazon, Chain Reaction Cycles, Wiggle, Tredz 10% off w/code ITK10, recommended stores that have the best prices on this kit.

 SPORTFUL BODYFIT PRO – GOOD PERFORMANCE AND VALUE IN AN AERO KIT

 The BodyFit Pro LTD Bib Short and Evo Jersey are meant for each other and for slim cut riders who want to race or just go fast.

 The bibs combine two qualities I really like – a chamois pad second only to Assos and shorts that extend nearly the full length of my quads and hamstrings.
 While not as thick or wide as Sportful’s “Super Total Comfort” chamois reviewed below, it is thick enough and shaped anatomically right to give this enthusiast a very comfortable ride.
 It is waffled, which allows air to flow, and is high enough in the front and back to keep you together and cushioned no matter your riding position.